 As outlined above, High gross profit margins are critical for scaling companies.
 If you don’t get this crucial ingredient right, you have a high chance of ‘growing broke’.

 When I refer to growing broke, I mean that the costs of growth ‘break’ the viability of your business model.

 Modelling the financial and operational scalability are key to avoid that from happening.

 As a quick recap, gross profit is a guide of the profit you make at the level of individual products.
 That is, when you make a sale, what’s the profit after all the direct costs are deducted.

 It’s important to measure gross profit because you want to understand what profit margin you’re making on your products and services.
 You want to ensure you have enough remaining profit to reinvest back in your business.

 Breaking Down Direct Costs

 Direct Costs—also referred to as Cost of Goods Sold or Cost of Sales—are all the expenses that are attributed to the production of your product and service.
-This includes the costs of the materials, direct labor costs, software hosting, and shipping.
+This includes the costs of the materials, direct labour costs, software hosting, and shipping.

 Direct costs can be further split into Variable and Fixed Costs.
 Variable costs are all the expenses that increase in direct relation to your sales volume.
 Examples include the costs of your product and all the associated shipping and logistics expenses (assuming you’re an inventory-based business).

 Fixed costs, on the other hand, are all the expenses that will stay the same, irrespective of your volume.
-Fixed costs include the direct labor costs (in a service-based business), software hosting (for a software business), and most other expenses.
+Fixed costs include the direct labour costs (in a service-based business), software hosting (for a software business), and most other expenses.